Two-Year-Old Trophy

 The Two-Year-Old Trophy is a Listed flat horse race in Great Britain open to horses aged two years only.

 It is run at Redcar over a distance of 5 furlongs and 217 yards (1,204 metres), and it is scheduled to take place each year in early October.

-The race was first run in 1993.
+The race was first run in 1993 and was the brainchild of Lord Zetland, the racecourse's chairman from 1981 to 2018.
+The weights carried by the runners are determined by the horse's sale price.
+It was covered on BBC television in the early part of its history.